-The shrinkage potential that occurs in each specimen because of the wetting-drying cycle is given in Table 3, and the pattern of shrinkage for each specimen can be seen in Figure 4(b).
+The shrinkage potential that occurs in each specimen because of the wetting-drying cycle is given in Table 3 and the shrinkage pattern for each specimen can be seen in Figure 4(b).
 The shrinkage potential generated by each specimen did not have a specific pattern at the beginning of the cycle.
 However, after experiencing three wetting-drying cycles, the potential for shrinkage continued to decrease.
-Specimens 1 and 2 had no shrinkage potential because of two cycles given successively.
+Specimens 1 and 2 had no shrinkage potential to compare.
+Specimen S3 showed an increase in the shrinkage potential because of two cycles given successively.
 In contrast, a different pattern was shown by the S4 and S5.
 The potential for shrinkage generally decreased after passing the third cycle and showed a constant value between 9% and 10%.